dipankardas011/dipankardas-portfolio/content/diary/Dec25.md

 description = "Let's talk about my December 2025"
 +++

+# Date 2025-12-10 2025-12-12
+* worked on the self managed authzed
+* learning with friends on socket connection of databases and even ssh -L for even docker socket to get the remote execution
+* learning about embed module in go sdk
+* learning more about how to use authzed sdk and other quarks

 # Date 2025-12-09
 * learning about cncf postgres project
 * authzed self managing it and learning how to configure it to be zero scaled and even get neon to scale to zero when not in use.